 Poe is credited with inventing the modern detective story with “The Murders in the Rue Morgue.”
-His concept of deductive reasoning, which he called “ratiocination” inspired countless authors, most famous among them Sir Arthur Conan Doyle, creator of Sherlock Holmes.
+His concept of deductive reasoning, which he called “ratiocination” inspired countless authors, most famous among them Sir Arthur Conan Doyle.

 Copyright 1864 by T.Y.
 Crowell & Co